 In this paper, we aim to address this gap by studying a bilayer TMD system.
 The family of TMDs has been identified as a promising candidate for exhibiting strong OHE~\cite{bhowal2020intrinsic1,bhowal2020intrinsic,xue2020imaging}.
 While monolayers of TMDs are inherently noncentrosymmetric, bilayers consisting of two monolayers rotated by $\pi$ relative to each other restore inversion symmetry, making them centrosymmetric.
-This preserved inversion symmetry is advantageous for experimental observation of OHE, as it eliminates the possibility of confounding it with the valley Hall effect, which requires broken inversion symmetry.
+This preserved inversion symmetry is advantageous for experimental observation of OHE, as it eliminates the possibility of confounding it with the valley Hall effect.
+It is well-known that the orbital and valley Hall effects are governed by fundamentally different symmetry principles.
+The valley Hall effect emerges only when inversion symmetry is broken, whereas the orbital Hall effect can occur regardless of such symmetry constraint.
+Therefore, in experiments, determining the source of edge magnetic moment accumulation under a longitudinal electric field is complex in inversion symmetry broken systems due to overlapping contributions from the VHE and OHE~\cite{cysne2021disentangling}.
+In fact, in real noncentrosymmetric materials with multiple bands involved, the intraband OAMs contribute in both VHE and OHE, but the interband terms only give a contribution in OHE.
+In contrast, centrosymmetric systems exhibit only the OHE, allowing for a more straightforward interpretation.
 In this system, inversion symmetry can be easily broken by applying a gate voltage that induces a bias between the two layers.
 The strength of the gate voltage can be used to tune the degree of symmetry breaking.
 This feature makes bilayer TMDs a versatile platform for exploring OHE in both inversion-symmetric and inversion-asymmetric scenarios.
 In theoretical calculations, this symmetry breaking can be introduced by adding a term to the Hamiltonian that mimics the gate voltage, facilitating a controlled study of the OHE.